ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 # Transport Properties

-In addition to common requirements, each transport can have multiple optional properties associated with it.
-Querying them allows the client to ascertain the presence of features it can use without requiring knowledge of all protocols.
-This allows introducing new transports as drop-in replacements for existing ones.

-The following properties are defined in this specification:

-* Stream independence.
-This indicates that there is no head of line blocking between different streams.
-* Partial reliability.
-This indicates that if a stream is reset, none of the data sent on it will be retransmitted.
-This also indicates that datagrams will not be retransmitted.
+WebTransport defines common semantics for multiple protocols to allow them to be used interchangeably.
+Nevertheless, those protocols still have substantially different performance properties that an application may want to query.

+The most notable property is support for unreliable data delivery.
+The protocol supports unreliable delivery if:

+* Resetting a stream results in the lost stream data no longer being retransmitted, and
+* The datagrams are never retransmitted.

-* Pooling support.
-Indicates that multiple transports using this transport protocol may end up sharing the same transport layer connection, and thus share a congestion controller and other contexts.
+Another important property is pooling support.
+Pooling means that multiple transport sessions may end up sharing the same transport layer connection, and thus share a congestion controller and other contexts.
-* Connection mobility.
-Indicates that the transport may continue existing even if the network path between the client and the server changes.

 # Security Considerations